PradeepKumarRajamanickam/kurinji/README.md

 # Bevy Input Mapper
-Input Map will convert user inputs from different input hardware into game specific actions, eg. *keyboard "Space" or joystick "A" can be mapped "Jump" Action*.
+Input Map will convert user inputs from different input hardware into game specific actions, eg. *keyboard "Space" or joystick "A" can be mapped to "Jump" Action*.
 This action is consumed ingame.
 This allows decoupling of the game code from device specific input api.

 ## Usage
 ```rust